 David de la Haye is a contemporary musician, field recordist, sound artist and producer.
-His current work explores marine conservation efforts through the immersive nature of ambisonic recording and diffusion.
-He is the first technician ever to receive the “Pioneer Award” from Newcastle University’s Institute for Creative Arts Practice.
+His current work explores marine conservation efforts through the immersive nature of ambisonic recording and diffusion, rooted in his experiences growing up as an islander.

-Commission works include the National Trust, Great North Museum, Being Human Festival of Humanities and Sage Gateshead.
-He has performed at major festivals and venues across the UK, USA, Russia and much of Western Europe and is regularly broadcast on BBC Radio 3 and BBC Radio Scotland.
-His production credits have numerous accolades in The Guardian, MOJO and Songlines Magazine.
+Commissioned works have included the National Trust, Great North Museum, Being Human Festival of Humanities and Sage Gateshead.
+He has performed at major festivals and venues across the USA, Canada, Russia and much of Western Europe, and is a regular contributor to BBC Radio.